wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/static-code-analysis-using-findsecuritybugs.md

 <p class="doc-info">Version: 3.1</p>
 ___

-This document covers the WSO2-specific guidance for static-analysis tooling.
-Tool-by-tool tutorials, install steps, and configuration references are in the tools' own documentation — linked below.
+When you set up the build for a WSO2 product, wire in the static analysis tooling described below.
+Tool-by-tool tutorials, install steps, and configuration references are in the tools' own documentation — linked below; this page covers what to run, the thresholds to gate on, and the WSO2-specific patterns worth encoding as custom rules.

 Static analysis complements [Dynamic Analysis with OWASP ZAP]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/dynamic-analysis-with-owasp-zap/) and [Dependency Vulnerability Analysis]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/external-dependency-analysis-analysis-using-owasp-dependency-check/).

 !!! note "FindBugs is defunct"
     Earlier versions of this document referenced FindBugs and `FindBugs-IDEA`. **FindBugs has been unmaintained since 2015** and is formally archived; the project moved to [SpotBugs](https://spotbugs.github.io/) in 2017, and Find Security Bugs now runs on SpotBugs.
 Use SpotBugs + Find Security Bugs for new work; migrate any legacy build that still references FindBugs.

-## What WSO2 builds run
+## What every product build should run

-Every WSO2 product build runs all four:
+Wire all four into the PR builder:

 * **OWASP-Top-10-focused SAST** — SpotBugs + Find Security Bugs (Java); `gosec` (Go).
 * **General-purpose static analyzer** — SpotBugs core (Java); `staticcheck` (Go).